 Recipe Variations

-- Switch up the flavour: Instead of apple, try freshly squeezed orange juice.
+- Switch up the flavor: Instead of apple, try freshly squeezed orange juice.

 - Add additional spices: Include a dash of chili powder, curry powder, cayenne pepper, or Thai red curry paste to kick up the heat.